 |Mode of Exam||Scheme of SSC CGl Tier III||Total Marks of Exam|

 |Pen and Paper / Offline||Descriptive Paper in English or Hindi||100|

 SSC CGL Exam Pattern 2020: Skill Test

-The skill test will be taken for the post of Tax Assistants (Central Excise & Income Tax).
+The skill test is conducted for the post of Tax Assistants (Central Excise & Income Tax).
 In this phase of the selection procedure, the typing test will be taken.
 The candidates have to maintain speed in the Data Entry Speed Test (DEST) at 8,000 (eight thousand) Key Depression per hour on Computer.
 The candidates will be given a passage to write.
 The passage will be about 2000 (two thousand) to be written in 15 minutes.
 This test is qualifying in nature.
-The candidates will be notified about the date, timing and exam centre of the skill test by the admit card/call letter.
+The candidates are notified about the date, timing and exam centre of the skill test by the admit card/call letter.

 Mock Test for SSC CGL 2020

-We also provide free mock tests for the candidates preparing for the exam.
+We have also provided free mock tests for the candidates preparing for the exam.
 Click on the links below to take a test.

 Books recommended for SSC CGL